Russian Cases – Prepositional. Learn Russian Language Grammar with Russian from Russia! Russian cases made easy 🙂

 It’s not easy to remember the six Russian cases’ endings.
 That’s why I’ve started my new Russian lessons series, called “6 Minute Cases Drill”.
 I hope these videos will help you to get used to the Russian cases.
 Today we’ll practice the Prepositional case.

-The preposition “в” (in) is used for buildings and enclosed spaces.
+When talking about location, the preposition “в” (in) is mostly used for buildings and enclosed spaces.

-The preposition “на” (on/at) is used for open spaces.
+The preposition “на” (on/at) is mostly used for open spaces.

 Где лежит книга? – Книга лежит на столе.